Recipes for Safer Cleaning

 Common ingredients such as baking soda and liquid soap can be used for a host of jobs around the house.
-Try these recipes as alternatives to hazardous cleaning products!
+Try these safer cleaning and toxic-free recipes as alternatives to hazardous cleaning products!

 1 cup white vinegar